August 3-8, 2014 Overnight Youth Camp between Seattle & Tacoma WA

 Sunday: Orientation, Agreements, Intro Games, Cordage, Campfire Music & Stories.

-Monday: Knife Safety, Spears, At-latls, Plant Harvesting, Campfire Music & Stories.
+Monday: Knife Safety, Archery, Spears, At-latls, Plant Harvesting, Campfire Music & Stories.

-Tuesday: Spearing, At-latl Dart Fletching, Bow Intro, Hunting Games.
+Tuesday: Spearing, At-latl Dart Fletching, Archery, Bow Making Intro, Hunting Games.

-Wednesday: Bowmaking, Intro to Flintknapping, Intro to Hide Tanning, Hunting Games.
+Wednesday: Bowmaking, Archery, Intro to Flintknapping, Intro to Hide Tanning, Hunting Games.

-Thursday: Archery with Bows, Parfletching Hides, Fish Hook Making, Hunting Games.
+Thursday: Archery, Parfletching Hides, Fish Hook Making, Hunting Games.

-Friday: Finish Projects, Fishing, Closing Circle and Family Presentations.
+Friday: Finish Projects, Primitive Fishing, Archery Tournament, Closing Circle and Family Presentations.

 Pick-up, Drop-off and Airport/Bus/Train Transportation: